rust-embedded-community/usbd-midi/README.md

 ## Example

 ### Receive MIDI
-Turn on the integrated LED of a STM32 BluePill board as long as C2 is pressed
+Turn on the integrated LED of a STM32 BluePill board as long a note is held
 ```rust
 fn main() -> ! {
     let dp = pac::Peripherals::take().unwrap();